 Payment can be made via card, PayPal, AliPay, Perfect Money, and Paymentwall.
 You can also pay in Bitcoin via BitPay, and in a variety of cryptocurrencies via CoinPayments.

-Most subscriptions come with a 30-day money back guarantee, although payment in crypto-currencies is understandably non-refundable.
-Monthly subscriptions come with a 7-day guarantee instead.
+Most of Ivacy's plans come with a 30-day money-back guarantee, although payment in crypto-currencies is understandably non-refundable.
+Instead, monthly subscriptions come with a 7-day guarantee.

-Ivacy is currently offering a free 1 year Sticky Password Premium subscription worth $29.99 with all subscriptions.
-Sickly Password is a good password manager which offers excellent browser integration, although we prefer free and open source solutions such as KeePass and Bitwarden.
+Ivacy is currently offering a free one-year Sticky Password Premium subscription worth $29.99 with all subscriptions.
+Sticky Password is a good password manager that offers excellent browser integration, although we prefer free and open-source solutions such as KeePass and Bitwarden.

 What Features Does Ivacy Offer?

-Customers can connect up to five devices simultaneously per account.
-This is fast becoming the industry average, which is good as this should be more than enough for the vast majority of users.
+Ivacy allows up to ten simultaneous connections per account.
+This is higher than the industry average and should be more than enough for the vast majority of users.

-Not, it should be said, that we have any problem with Ivacy being a reseller anyway.
-Especially now that PureVPN has gone 100% no logs.
+Not that we have any problem with Ivacy being a reseller anyway.
+Especially now that PureVPN has gone 100% no-logs.

-This bolt-on feature gives users a static IP address in one of seven countries, which belongs only to themselves.
-This means it is unlikely to be blacklisted by sites such as Netflix and is less likely to trigger CAPTCHA verification tests.
+This bolt-on feature gives users a static IP address, in one of seven countries, that belongs solely to them.
+A static IP address is unlikely to be blacklisted by sites like Netflix, and less likely to trigger CAPTCHA verification tests.

-Because a dedicated IP is directly linked to a single user, using one is not as good for privacy as using an IP which is shared among many users.
-There is nothing stopping you from using it only when needed, though, and using a regular shared IP when you want privacy.
+Because a dedicated IP is directly linked to a single user, you actually miss out on the security of using an IP that's been shared among many users.
+There's nothing stopping you from using a dedicated IP when needed, though, and reverting to a regular shared IP when you want privacy online.

 NAT firewall + port forwarding

 A VPN NAT firewall blocks new incoming connections in order to prevent hackers from exploiting open ports.
-Many VPN services implement a NAT firewall by default, but this creates problems as some users need to be able to accept new incoming connections.
+Many VPN services implement a NAT firewall by default.
+However, this can create problems for users who need to be able to accept new incoming connections.

-This includes p2P downloaders and anyone who wants access games and media servers, plus LAN resources such as printers and hard drives, on networks protected by a VPN using a NAT firewall.
-The solution is to offer port forwarding, which opens selected ports in the NAT firewall to allow new incoming connections through.
+This includes P2P downloaders and anyone interested in accessing games and media servers, as well as LAN resources such as printers and hard drives.
+If a VPN offers port forwarding, it can solve this issue by opening selected ports in the NAT firewall.
+This will allow new incoming connections.

 Ivacy does not offer a NAT firewall by default, but one can be added as a bolt-on extra.
-If you do pay extra for one, then Ivacy also allows port forwarding through it should this be needed.
+If you opt to pay extra for one, Ivacy also allows for port forwarding through the firewall, should it be necessary.